The agent builds the lab, writes the test plan, runs the tests, and hands you the report.

 Why lab-based network testing matters

 Testing a specific production change?
-Network Change Validation covers the mirror-lab pre/post snapshot workflow; Network Digital Twin is the umbrella platform.
+Network Change Validation covers the mirror-lab pre/post snapshot workflow; Network Digital Twin is the umbrella platform; rehearsing a vendor swap belongs in the Network Migration Lab.

 Not a framework you script, not a chassis you rack — an agent that builds the test lab and runs the tests end to end, with real CLIs one SSH away.